 In addition to the open access information which FCNSW is required by law to make available, FCNSW also proactively releases a large volume of other information.
 If you cannot find the information you are looking for on our websites, you can ask us whether the information has already been released by FCNSW proactively in some other form, such as in print.

 Step 2: Make an informal request

-If the information you are after has not already been published by FCNSW, but is information which raises no particular concerns (in terms of possible public interest reasons why it should be kept confidential), then FCNSW may be able to release it to you on request without the requirement of having to make a formal application.
+If the information you are after has not already been published but raises no particular concerns (in terms of possible public interest reasons why it should be kept confidential), then Forestry Corporation may be able to release it to you on request without the requirement of having to make a formal application.

 If you think this applies to the information you are after you can contact us to make an informal request.

 Generally, we try to release information we hold without the need for you to make a formal access application, unless there are good reasons to require one.

 Under the Government Information (Public Access) Act however, government agencies are not required to release information without an access application.
 Forestry Corporation reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released, if third party consultation is required, if you request a large volume of information, or if it would otherwise take a significant amount of time to consider your request.

 If the information you are seeking is not available on our websites and is not otherwise routinely provided on request, then you have a right to formally apply for access to specific information.

 You can make a formal application by downloading, completing and posting the information access form and sending it to us.
 You may submit your form electronically to firstname.lastname@example.org or in hard copy at the address below: